jcolago/redux-feedback-loop/README.md

 ## Useage

-Start by clicking the "Begin Feedback" button on the home page!
+Start by clicking the "Click To Begin" button on the home page!

 ![Home Page](/screenshots/homescreen.png)